-- strategies for helping students develop self-advocacy skills; - reading and implementing the modifications and accommodations provided for in IEPs; - responsibilities of the general education and special education teachers, and how they connect to structures for effective co-teaching; - accessing resources to support students, including those who have experienced trauma, homelessness, foster care, incarceration, and/or are medically fragile; and - approaches for appropriate, effective collaboration with parents, paraprofessionals, and other individuals in the educational program.
+- strategies for helping students develop self-advocacy skills; - reading and implementing the modifications and accommodations provided for in IEPs; - responsibilities of the general education and special education teachers, and how they connect to structures for effective co-teaching; - resources to support students, including those who have experienced trauma, homelessness, foster care, incarceration, and/or are medically fragile; and - appropriate and effective collaboration with parents, paraprofessionals, and other individuals in the educational program.

 The initial Portfolio Practicum serves as a compilation of the teacher's growth in relation to developing as a professional educator.
 It is a collection of accomplishments and an opportunity for Interns to build their knowledge of their students, schools, families, community, and teaching.
-Interns begin a career-long process of reflecting on their teaching practice and learning about their students' academic, linguistic, and social development.
+Interns begin a careerlong process of reflecting on their teaching practice and learning about their students' academic, linguistic, and social development.
 Interns are matched with a liked credentialed Lead Mentor who supports and guides them through the process with a minimum of 8 hours of collaboration time per month.
 Interns meet with their administrators to determine strengths and weaknesses and develop goals based on the needs of the individual intern.
 Interns document their practice with the use of videos upon which they reflect with their Lead Mentors.
-The Portfolio Practicum sessions serve to support and scaffold the California Teaching Performance Assessment (CaITPA), the California Teaching Performance Expectations (TPEs).
+The Portfolio Practicum sessions serve to support and scaffold the California Teaching Performance Assessment (CalTPA), and the California Teaching Performance Expectations (TPEs).

-Human Resources Division Intern, Credentialing, and Added Authorization Program - iCAAP Professional and Development Plan (PDP)
+Intern, Credentialing, and Added Authorization Program Professional Development Plan - PDP

 Year 2 of the Portfolio Practicum continues to focus on the teacher's growth in relation to developing as a professional educator.
 It is a collection of accomplishments and an opportunity for Interns to build their knowledge of their students, schools, families, community, and teaching.
 Interns continue a career-long process of reflecting on their teaching practice and learning about their students' academic, linguistic, and social development.
 Interns are matched with a liked credentialed Lead Mentor who supports and guides them through the process with a minimum of 8 hours of collaboration time per month.
 Interns meet with their administrators to determine strengths and weaknesses and develop goals based on the needs of the individual intern.
 Interns document their practice with the use of videos upon which they reflect with their Lead Mentors.
+The Portfolio Practicum sessions serve to support and scaffold the California Teaching Performance Assessment (CalTPA), and the California Teaching Performance Expectations (TPEs).
 As a culminating activity, Interns develop an Individual Development Plan (IDP) in which they address areas of growth that will follow them and be incorporated in their Teacher Induction Program.
 The culminating events of the Portfolio Practicum are the Exit Interview and Symposium during which the interns present evidence of their progress through a presentation before a board of 3 Educational Professionals.
 During the Symposium Interns will also defend the outcomes of their Action Investigation Plans that inform their IDP.
 The IDP is based on the California Teaching Performance Expectations (TPEs).